-- · Applicants must be 18 years of age. - Applicants must have a personal interview with school personnel. - · Applicants must be drug free. - Applicants must possess a valid driver's license or proof of identification. - Applicants must be a high school graduate or hold a GED.
-This requirement can be waived if a suitable level of competence is demonstrated.
+- Applicants must be 18 years of age (or have parent/guardian approval) - Applicants must have a personal interview with school personnel (phone or in person) - Applicants must be drug free. - Applicants must possess a valid driver's license or proof of identification.